hamidb80/iterrr/readme.md

 let xmax = countup(0, flatPoints.high, 2) |> map(flatPoints[it]).max()
 ```

-did you noticed that I've just used iterators?

 ### Custom Idents ?!?
 using just `it` in `mapIt` and `filterIt` is just ... and makes code a little unreadable.